 Failing to observe the rules governing the conduct of examinations (for example, continuing to work on an examination after time is called at the end of an examination)

-b.
+In addition to assigning a Level One sanction, an instructor can assign the academic integrity education program to a student.
+After the sanction becomes final, a registration hold will be placed on the student’s account.
+Sanctions become final if the student does not appeal within five school days of receiving official notification from the Academic Integrity Coordinator or an academic integrity panel hearing.
+The registration hold will be removed once the student successfully completes the academic integrity education program.
+The student shall contact the Office of Academic Affairs to schedule a time to complete the academic integrity education program.

+c.
 Level two sanction—a grade of “F!” for the course.
-An F! signified the student failed the course because of an academic integrity violation.
+An F! is a grade signifying the student failed the course because of an academic integrity violation.
 Level two violations include but are not limited to the following: